About living in care

 - going shopping and buying you clothes

-- being there to listen and help with any problems.
+- listening to you and helping with any problems

 How long will I be in foster care?

-If the court decides it is not safe for you to return home, you will be given a ‘care order’.
-This means you will be in care until you are 18.
-You may be adopted or be ‘permanently fostered’ by your foster carers.
-Your social worker will explain all these things to you and answer any questions.
-They will also listen to your views.
+If the court says it’s not safe to go home, you will get a ‘care order’.
+This means you will stay in care until you are 18.
+Sometimes, you might be adopted or stay with your foster carers for a long time.
+Your social worker will explain things and answer your questions.
+They will also listen to what you think.

 What happens when I leave foster care?

-There will be regular review meetings where you, your parents, school and anyone else important to you gives their views on how you are doing and any help you might need.
+There will be meetings with you, your parents, your school, and other people who help you.
+You will talk about how you are doing and what help you need.

-Once you reach 18 you become an adult in the law.
-You can choose to stay with your foster parents, or you might feel ready to move on.
-We will be there to help with this.
+When you turn 18, you become an adult.
+You can choose to stay with your foster carers or move out.
+We will help you with this.

 Find out more about being fostered

-You might want to speak to an adult you trust, like a teacher or youth worker.
+You can also talk to an adult you trust, like a teacher or youth worker.

-Get in touch with us to find out about being fostered.
+Contact us to find out more about foster care.

 Was this page helpful?